PowerDNS/pdns-ansible/README.md

     pdns_flush_handlers: False

-Force the execution of the handlers at the end of the role.
+Force the execution of the handlers at the end of the role. <br />
 **NOTE:** This is required if using this role to configure multiple PowerDNS instances in the same play.
 See PowerDNS virtual hosting https://doc.powerdns.com/md/authoritative/running/#starting-virtual-instances-with-system.